Sam Parkin: Exeter City

 On 9 July 2013, Parkin completed a move to Exeter City on a free transfer.
 Parkin scored on his debut in a 2–1 win against Bristol Rovers on 3 August 2013.

 Parkin was released by the club on 8 May 2014 after scoring three goals in 29 appearances at St James Park.

 International career

 Parkin was eligible to play for Scotland through his Scottish mother.

 He made his Scotland debut in a Scotland Future international against Austria.
 He was injured early in the match and was substituted.

 Media career

 Sam Parkin is one of 3 former professional footballers, who host a podcast called Hanging Up The Boots (HUTB).
 The podcast features a special guest every episode.
 Parkin has presented for BBC Radio Wiltshire and has provided media content for his former clubs Swindon Town and Chelsea.
 More recently he is to be heard regularly on BBC Radio London as a co-commentator, on the podcast The Totally Football League Show, and seen as a TV pundit on the free-to-air EFL round-up show on the ITV channel.
-He can also be heard as an EFL co-commentator on Talksport.
+He can also be heard as an EFL co-commentator on Talksport and is regularly a guest on the BBC's Final Score show on Saturday afternoons.